rossiny-o/rossiplanner/README.md

 # rossiplanner

 a planner app being made in React Native.
-Still in progress
+Still in progress.
+Link not yet available